-Auditors must assign an audit priority of 1 to 5 to each licence obligation.43 Appendix 3 explains how to calculate an audit priority.
+Auditors must assign an audit priority of 1 to 5 to each licence obligation.46 Appendix 3 explains how to calculate an audit priority.

-Sometimes the auditor may assign an audit priority that differs from the priority calculated on the basis of Appendix 3:
+Sometimes the auditor may assign an audit priority that differs from the priority calculated based on Appendix 3:

-- Assigning a higher audit priority If the ERA has identified one or more areas of special focus, auditors should assign an audit priority of 1, 2 or 3, as applicable, to the relevant licence obligations.
-This ensures the auditor will assess the effectiveness of controls for those obligations. - Auditors should also assign an audit priority of 1, 2 or 3 to licence obligations rated non-compliant in the previous audit that the licensee has not yet44 fully rectified. - When assigning an audit priority, auditors should take into consideration any contraventions disclosed in the licensee's compliance (or breach) register or annual compliance reports for the audit period. - Assigning a lower audit priority Auditors may reduce the audit priority for a licence obligation if the licensee has demonstrated a high level of compliance over previous consecutive audits. - If an auditor wishes to reduce one or more audit priorities, the auditor must explain this in the audit plan.
-The ERA will consider a proposal to reduce an audit priority on a case-by-case basis.
+• Assigning a higher audit priority - If the ERA has identified one or more areas of special focus, auditors should assign an audit priority of 1, 2 or 3, as applicable, to the relevant licence obligations.
+This ensures the auditor will assess the effectiveness of controls for those obligations.

+Auditors should also assign an audit priority of 1, 2 or 3 to licence obligations rated non-compliant in the previous audit that the licensee has not yet fully rectified.47

+When assigning an audit priority, auditors should take into consideration any contraventions disclosed in the licensee's compliance (or breach) register or annual compliance reports for the audit period.

+Assigning a lower audit priority - Auditors may reduce the audit priority for a licence obligation if the licensee has demonstrated a high level of compliance over previous consecutive audits.

+If an auditor wishes to reduce one or more audit priorities, the auditor must explain this in the audit plan.
+The ERA will consider a proposal to reduce an audit priority on a case- by-case basis.

+Every applicable licence obligation must be subject to some level of audit procedures for the entire audit period.48

+2025 Audit and Review Guidelines - Electricity and Gas Licences
-Work undertaken within the last nine months of the audit or review period.

-40 For example, other regulators or external financial auditors.
+Work undertaken within the last nine months of the audit or review period or by other regulators or external financial auditors.
 Where an auditor relies on the work of other parties, the auditor should explicitly disclose this in the audit or review plan.